mmlab-aueb/snds/testbed/README.md

 Then replace the `prefix` variable in each script with your prefix.

+Moreover, for all your experiment you must have installed [python-ndn](https://github.com/named-data/python-ndn).

-### NFD setup
+## NFD setup

-The below scripts outline the bare minimum of commands you need to run in order to connect to testbed.
+All experiments include the below scripts that outline the bare minimum of commands you need to run in order to connect to testbed.

 In the producer machine the ``run_nfd_producer.sh`` must be run: